maximecb/weebasic/README.md

 # weebasic

-Toy BASIC-like language and interpreter implemented in C for study or interview purposes.
+Toy BASIC-like language and interpreter implemented in Rust for study or interview purposes.
 The interpreter is intentionally left incomplete so that new features can be implemented as coding exercises.
 This software is distributed under the Unlicense, meaning it is effectively public domain, though crediting the author is appreciated.

 Design:
 - Top-down recursive descent parser